stacysn/react-todo-walkthrough-jquery/sprints/Sprint3.md

-## Sprint 3: Fetching Data with Axios
+## Sprint 3: Fetching Data with AJAX

 You are viewing this documentation on a solution branch.
 Please reference the documentation on the master branch.